 That was almost 20 years ago and I have been happily using cloth diapers for cleaning ever since.
 AND – only just this year did I finally throw out some of the old ones and buy a new package of diapers for cleaning so a package will last you a long, long time.
 The picture below shows that after washing they shrink up a little bit and they will not be bright white anymore, especially after a particularly heavy cleaning job, but hey, they’re a cleaning rag!
 I promise you’ll be able to get lots and lots of cleaning use from a package of cloth diapers.

-Sure they get dirty . . . but they still work great!
+Sure, they get dirty but they still work great!

-Most homemade cleaning mixtures are water based which is why I think the cloth diapers are an especially helpful type of rag to use for absorbancy.
+Most homemade cleaning mixtures are water based which is why I think the cloth diapers are an especially helpful type of rag to use for absorbency.
 (Most store bought cleaners are water based too which is why it I prefer to make my own . . . why pay all that money for mostly water?).

 At first glance it might not seem like a very frugal solution.
 But that initial purchase of $10 to $15 will last for many many years, and you might also find that you stop using paper towels as much which eliminates that cost too.